paradaochain/docs/src/intro.md

 We have use Ink! because it was important for this set of tools to be easily deployable on different parachains.

-ParaDao is a tool to allow people to collaborate in the most convient way, and would like to be available for any chain that supports the substrate's smart contracts.
+ParaDao is a tool to allow people to collaborate in the most convenient way, and would like to be available for any chain that supports the substrate's smart contracts.

 ## Inspiration

-This project is heavily inspired by many project that have been very well thoughtout.
+This project is heavily inspired by many project that have been very well thought out.
 We adapted our own twists as a PoC for the hackathon but we would like to credit:

 - daodao.zone